 It's about time for our first official development update since the launch of our platform!
-Thanks to the hard work of our developers we've got some big updates to our platform aimed at improving the user experience, with a focus on data scientists.
+Thanks to our developers' hard work, we've got some significant updates to our platform to improve the user experience, with a focus on data scientists.
 Let's take a closer look at all of them.

 A better graph view, easier to navigate and manipulate

-Let’s start with what’s staring us in the face, we made a big overhaul to the design of our graph view!
+Let’s start with what’s staring us in the face.
+We made a significant overhaul to the design of our graph view!

-What used to be one big cluster, is now more logically grouped in different mini clusters.
-This completely changes the way you can interact with your data environment, allowing you to group related components or microservices together thanks to Kubernetes Namespaces and making it easier to find what you need.
+What used to be one big cluster is now more logically grouped in different mini clusters.
+This completely changes how you can interact with your data environment, allowing you to group related components or microservices thanks to Kubernetes Namespaces and making it easier to find what you need.

-To accompany the new way it updates, we added a small visual update, namely color coding the nodes to quickly see which ones are updated, updating, or experiencing an error.
+To accompany the new way it updates, we added a minor visual update, namely colour-coding the nodes to see which ones are updated quickly, updating, or experiencing an error.

-For example when selecting a database, instead of searching for the IP address, you can now access it with the single click of a button.
+For example, when selecting a database, you can now access it with the single click of a button instead of searching for the IP address.

-More resources, with a focus on data science and MLWhen it comes to adding functionality, we focussed on the data science flow, and specifically on easy integration of Machine Learning.
-To facilitate this we focussed on a couple of things, let’s do a quick rundown.
+More resources, with a focus on data science and MLWhen it comes to adding functionality, we focussed on the data science flow, specifically on easy integration of Machine Learning.
+To facilitate this, we concentrated on a couple of things.
+Let’s do a quick rundown.

-Elyra: our custom Jupyter Lab has a new supported function, and we do mean it when we say brand new because the software has only been released a couple of months ago.
-Elyra is an ingenious solution to build pipelines from jupyter notebooks.
-Just drag and drop, and connect the dots to create your ML pipeline!
+Elyra: our custom Jupyter Lab has a new supported function, and we do mean it when we say brand new because the software was only released a couple of months ago.
+Elyra is an ingenious solution to build pipelines from Jupyter notebooks.
+Just drag and drop and connect the dots to create your machine learning pipelines!

 - S3 MinIO Buckets: to support both Elyra and Kubeflow runtime functions, we integrated a storage resource.
 These work perfectly with your Elyra pipelines executed in the Kubeflow runtime.

-With these 3 new functionalities, you can set up an ML flow from start to finish.
-Combine your Jupyter Notebook scripts into a pipeline with Elyra, execute it in Kubeflow runtime and store your data in a S3 MinIO bucket.
+With these three new functionalities, you can set up an ML flow from start to finish.
+Combine your Jupyter Notebook scripts into a pipeline with Elyra, execute it in Kubeflow runtime and store your data in an S3 MinIO bucket.

 Need some code?
 Git over here